What you need to know about medical loans

 Key takeaways

-• These loans tend to have lower interest rates than credit cards and come with a fixed rate, plus term.
+- These loans tend to have lower interest rates than credit cards and come with a fixed rate and term.

 Preventive care and emergency treatment are vital for your health.
-If you can’t cover those expenses upfront, medical loans may help.
+If you can’t cover those expenses upfront, loans for medical procedures and related expenses may help.
 An advantage of this financing option is that you can receive funds fast — sometimes as soon as the next business day.
 But before you take one out, it’s a good idea to be aware of the potential drawbacks.

 What is a medical loan?

-A medical loan is a personal loan taken out for the specific purpose of financing medical treatment.
-Medical loans can pay for a variety of medical costs, like elective surgeries, IVF treatments and emergency procedures.
+A medical loan is a personal loan taken out to finance medical treatment.
+Medical loans can pay for a variety of medical costs, such as elective surgeries, IVF treatments and emergency procedures.

-Most medical loans are unsecured, so you don’t have to put your home — or another asset — as collateral in the name of your health.
+Most are unsecured loans, so you don’t have to put your home — or another asset — as collateral in the name of your health.
 However, to get the lowest rates, you’ll need good credit.

 If your credit score needs work – especially if you’ve struggled to pay medical bills in the past – you can also apply for a secured medical loan.
 The trade-off is that you’ll need to offer some form of collateral, which you’ll lose if you cannot pay the loan.
 But you’ll get a much lower interest rate and will have less to pay off in the future.